bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 and filter them accordingly
 to find the desired product's prices in a given period.
 However, range queries allow
-to specify a product id and a time-range to retrieve the corresponding records immediately.
+specifying a product id and a time-range to retrieve the corresponding records immediately.

 To integrate range queries into your application, you must take the following steps: